nehoraibar/Adaptive-Cruise-Control-Fuzzy-Logic-/README.md

 ## Connect With Me

-Thank you for taking the time to review this project.

-If you have questions about this project or would like to discuss engineering opportunities, please feel free to reach out.
+If you'd like to discuss this project or engineering opportunities, feel free to reach out.

 - LinkedIn: [https://www.linkedin.com/in/nehoraibachur/](https://www.linkedin.com/in/nehoraibachur/)
 - GitHub: [https://github.com/nehoraibar](https://github.com/nehoraibar)